web31backend/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. a form of framework that sits on top of the server giving us a lot of functionality to build server with much ease.
+It also lets us create RESTful api, gives us a lot of options for cleaner code with the use of routers giving by express as well.

 - [ ] Describe Middleware?
+    functions that gives us more options when creating endpoints, these can be used for various functionalities like validating dating and verifying them before hitting the db.

 - [ ] Describe a Resource?
+    resources are what we create in forms of endpoints, or methods/helpers.
+    An example of a resource is an endpoint that holds data. the endpoint we create is a resource and so are the different models/helpers to access them.

 - [ ] What can the API return to help clients know if a request was successful?
+    HTTP status codes, 200 is a successful status code

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using express Router, we can break down our application into pieces and link them together, giving us cleaner, accessible code.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.